 How To Sound Apologetic: No Matter What You Intended

-Start a conversation firmly focused on being completely UNAPOLOGETIC whenever we speak…but first it is important to share just how you may be unconsciously apologising to your audience from the moment you take to the stage.
+But first it is important to share just how you may be unconsciously apologising to your audience from the moment you take to the stage.

 1. You have just moments to make an impact

 As you open you have just moments to make an impact.
-This is not the time to introduce yourself and why you are here – ‘Hi my name is Jacqueline and I want to talk to you about resilience’.
+This is not the time to introduce yourself and why you are here – ‘Hi, my name is Jacqueline and I want to talk to you about resilience’.
 Don’t tell me – show me.
 Open straight into a story that is going to get attention.
 Don’t open softly, telling people something they already know, because that subtly tells us you are pleading with us to listen to you.
 You’ve just opened with an unconscious apology for taking up our time.

 2. Ditch the Opening Question